D.C. Council approves major tax break for Howard University as it launches plan for new hospital

 Lawmakers also noted Howard University Hospital’s reputation as a national training ground for Black physicians.
 Experts have cited the underrepresentation of Black and Latino doctors and discriminatory treatment of patients of color as factors driving racial disparities in health care.

-“None of us ever want to see such an institution like [Howard] struggle or cease to exist under our watch,” said Council member Robert C. White Jr. (D-At Large).
+“None of us ever want to see such an institution like [Howard] struggle or cease to exist under our watch,” said council member Robert C. White Jr. (D-At Large).

-Mayor Muriel E. Bowser (D) issued a statement heralding the passage of the bill, but did not respond to repeated questions about the ethics probe she requested on Young’s negotiations with Howard.
+Mayor Muriel E. Bowser (D) issued a statement heralding the passage of the bill but did not respond to repeated questions about the ethics probe she requested into Young’s negotiations with Howard.

 In discussion before the vote, council members said the investigation did not reveal evidence of impropriety in the terms of the deal presented to them.

-“That matter has been resolved, so I would urge my colleagues to support this measure because this hospital is sorely needed,” said Council member Kenyan R. McDuffie (D-Ward 5).
+“That matter has been resolved, so I would urge my colleagues to support this measure because this hospital is sorely needed,” said council member Kenyan R. McDuffie (D-Ward 5).

 Howard on July 14 contacted Young’s office with proposed amendments to the bill that would have added $89 million to the value of the tax abatement, according to records of a D.C.
 Board of Ethics and Government Accountability probe released Monday.